Journal CME 2020

 SHEA's medical journal - ICHE offers readers opportunities to earn AMA PRA Category 1 Credit(s)™.
 Articles designated for CME credit are designed to be the next step in the process of translating clinically relevant, evidence-based recommendations into clinical practice.
 This will be accomplished through a series of quiz questions specifically designed to assess if practitioners have understood the most important recommendations available and are able to implement them into clinical practice.
-Each Journal CME activity consists of the full-text article, a quiz, and a course evaluation.
+Each Journal CME activity consists of the full-text article, a quiz, a course evaluation, and an interview with the authors.
 Each CME activity should take approximately 1 hour to complete and there is no limit on access.
 This is an enduring online activity.

 This CME activity is designed to meet the educational needs of healthcare professionals with an interest in staying up-to-date on the most important issues, research, and innovation in the fields of Healthcare Epidemiology and Infection Prevention and Control.

 - Read specially selected ICHE articles to stay informed on important topics and discoveries in the healthcare field

 - Review reccomendations to implement into your clinical practice